Typhoon Noru

-Typhoon Noru, known in the Philippines as Super Typhoon Karding, was an intense and destructive tropical cyclone that affected Indochina and the Philippines in late September 2022 — where it caused widespread agricultural damage.
-Noru, which means Roe deer in Korean, the sixteenth named storm and eighth typhoon, and third super typhoon of the 2022 Pacific typhoon season, Noru originated from a disturbance over the Philippine Sea, slowly tracking eastward until its development into a tropical depression, where it began to move westward.
+Typhoon Noru, (Note: The name Noru (Korean: 노루, [no̞ɾu]) was contributed by South Korea and refers to the Siberian roe deer (Capreolus pygargus) in Korean.) known in the Philippines as Super Typhoon Karding, was a powerful and destructive tropical cyclone that affected Indochina and the Philippines in late September 2022 — where it caused widespread agricultural damage.
+Noru was the sixteenth named storm and eighth typhoon, and third super typhoon of the 2022 Pacific typhoon season, Noru originated from a disturbance over the Philippine Sea, slowly tracking eastward until its development into a tropical depression, where it began to move westward.

 Noru underwent rapid intensification as it approached Luzon, with 10-minute maximum sustained winds intensifying by 45 kn in the span of 24 hours.
 Right before its first landfall, Noru reached its peak intensity with maximum sustained winds of up to 95 kn and as a PAGASA super typhoon.
-Noru made its first landfall over the Polillo Islands on September 25 at 15:30 PHT (09:30 UTC) as a Category 4.
+Noru made its first landfall over the Polillo Islands on September 25 at 17:30 PHT (09:30 UTC) as a Category 4.
 It then made its second landfall over Dingalan, Aurora five hours later as a high-end typhoon.
 It significantly weakened while crossing Luzon and emerged into the South China Sea nine hours later.
 Noru continued to re-intensify over the South China Sea, reaching winds of up to 85 kn before making its third and final landfall in Da Nang, Vietnam.
-Tracking further westward, Noru brought heavy winds and rains to Thailand as a tropical depression and later dissipated on October 1.
+Tracking further westward, Noru brought heavy winds and rains to Thailand as a tropical depression and later dissipated on September 29.

-Typhoon Noru, which struck the Philippines in 2022, was the strongest typhoon to hit the country in the Pacific typhoon season of that year.
-The National Disaster Risk Reduction and Management Council (NDRRMC) of the Philippines reported at least ₱304,245,310 (US$) in infrastructural damages and ₱ (US$) in agricultural damages, totalling to ₱ (US$). people have been reported dead following the typhoon, another remain missing.
+Noru was the strongest typhoon to hit the Philippines in that year.
+The National Disaster Risk Reduction and Management Council (NDRRMC) of the Philippines reported at least ₱304,245,310 (US$) in infrastructural damages and ₱ (US$) in agricultural damages, totalling to ₱ (US$). people were killed following the typhoon, another were reported missing.
+Due to the damages and deaths it caused, the names Noru and Karding were retired after the season.
+They were respectively replaced by Hodu and Kiyapo.